hannibal002/SkyHanni/README.md

 * **Entity/Item Highlighters:** Easily spot important mobs in the world and items in inventory.
 * **And much more!**

-SkyHanni is especially helpful when doing the Garden, any Slayers, Bingo, Diana, and Rift.
+SkyHanni is especially helpful when doing activities like farming, slayers, Bingo, Diana, Fishing, or Rift.

 ## Getting Started